-To most men, there is something so unbelievably satisfying about owning a good knife.
+To most of us, there is something so unbelievably satisfying about owning a good knife.

 I’m not too sure if its the satisfaction of slicing off a piece of brisket with ease.
 Or if it’s the feeling of power that we get from holding the best carving knife known to man.